smatiolids/astra-demo-logistics/README.md

 Built on react-admin (https://marmelab.com/react-admin/).
 The data provider is adapted to woth with Astra Stargate.

+ATTENTION: Variables for the React App have to be defined in the .env file inside the "/frontend" folder

 To run, just use the following command:

 ````
+cd frontend
 npm install
 npm start
 ````